Coconut Oil Skin Care

 What is the best way to use coconut oil for skin care?

 Apply coconut oil right after you have bathed or washed your skin.
 Towel dry and apply a small amount, gently massaging onto skin.
 You can use pure coconut oil or products that contain coconut oil blended with other ingredient such as my Natural Face and Body Lotion.

-Not everyone loves the feel of pure coconut oil on their skin because it leaves an oily feel.
-A cosmetically elegant alternative is to use a product that blends coconut oil with other natural skin humectants (moisture-binding ingredients).
-This can give you coconut oil benefits witihout the oily feel of pure coconut oil.
+I created my Natural Face and Body Lotion to capture the benefits of coconut oil without the greasy feel that coconut oil leaves on your skin.
+Yes, not everyone loves the feel of pure coconut oil on their skin and it also smells strongly of coconut!
+A cosmetically elegant alternative is to use a product that blends high quality organic coconut oil with other natural skin humectants (moisture-binding ingredients).
+This can give you coconut oil benefits without the oily feel of pure coconut oil.
 Look for a product that uses organic coconut oil as one of the primary ingredients.
-I created my All Natural Lotion to give my patients the benefit of coconut oil in a hypoallergenic product that is easy to use and that looks and feels great on their skin.
+My All Natural Lotion to give my patients the benefit of coconut oil in a hypoallergenic product that is easy to use and that looks and feels great on their skin.
 It rubs in quickly and absorbs deeply into the skin to hydrate, heal, and fight bacteria.
 My lotion can be used on all skin including the face.